jeswin/border-patrol/README.md

 ## Authenticating

 Send the browser to YOUR_DOMAIN/authenticate/OAUTH_SERVICE?redirect=SOME_URL.
 For example: www.example.com/authenticate/github?redirect=docs.example.com.
-The page will redirect to docs.example.com after authentication with the 'jwt-auth-service-token' cookie set to the JWT token.
+The page will redirect to docs.example.com after authentication with the 'jwt-auth-service-jwt' cookie set to the JWT token.